goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-13-smoky-corn-jalapeno-lime-hummus.md

       Rinse the lime.
 Zest and juice it.
     </li>
     <li>
       In a food processor, put the chickpeas, corn, jalapeños, zest, olive oil and half of the lime juice.
 Mix until smooth.
 Adjust seasoning with salt and the rest of the juice.
-Add a bit more olive oil if it&#8217;s not smooth enough.
+Add a bit more olive oil if it's not smooth enough.
     </li>
     <li>
       Rinse coriander.
 Before serving, chop and sprinkle on top of the hummus.